alumae/gst-kaldi-nnet2-online/README.md

 GStreamer plugin that wraps Kaldi's SingleUtteranceNnet2Decoder.
 It requires iVector-adapted DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

-~~The iVectors are reset after the decoding session (stream) ends.
-Currently, it's not possible to save the adaptation state and recall it later for a particular speaker, to make the adaptation persistent over multiple decoding sessions.~~
+# CHANGELOG

+2015-01-09: Added language model rescoring functionality.
+In order to use it, you have to specify two properties: `lm-fst` and `big-lm-const-arpa`.
+The `lm-fst` property gives the location of the *original* LM (the one that was used fpr compiling the HCLG.fst used during decodong).
+The `big-lm-const-arpa` property gives the location of the big LM used that is used to rescore the final lattices.
+The big LM must be in the 'ConstArpaLm' format, use the Kaldi's `utils/build_const_arpa_lm.sh` script to produce it from the ARPA format.

-Update: the plugin saves the adaptation state between silence-segmented utterances and between multiple decoding sessions of the same plugin instance.
+2014-11-11: the plugin saves the adaptation state between silence-segmented utterances and between multiple decoding sessions of the same plugin instance.
 That is, if you start decoding a new stream, the adaptation state of the previous stream is used (unless it's the first stream, in which case a global mean is used).